-The tests and assumptions of the management for impairment of investments are made through the prism of its projections and intents on the future economic benefits, which are expected from the subsidiaries, including trade and industrial experience, ensuring position in the Bulgarian and in foreign markets, expectations for future sales, etc. The calculations are performed with the assistance of an independent certified appraiser.
+prism of its projections and intents on the future economic benefits, which are expected from the subsidiaries, including trade and industrial experience, ensuring position in the Bulgarian and in foreign markets, expectations for future sales, etc. The calculations are performed with the assistance of an independent certified appraisers.

-As a result of the calculations made in as at 30 June 2019 there is no need to recognize impairment of certain investments in subsidiaries (30.06.2018: none).
+As a result of the calculations made in 2019 the need for recognition of impairment of certain investments in subsidiaries amounted to BGN 12,591 thousand (31.12.2018: BGN 76 thousand).

-17. INVESTMENTS IN ASSOCIATES
+19. INVESTMENTS IN ASSOCIATES